We investigate and enforce against unacceptable breaches of planning control.

 1. Take no formal action

-We may decide not to take formal action if we consider that a breach of planning control is the result of a genuine mistake and the property owner or occupier remedies the breach voluntarily.
+We may decide not to take formal action if we consider that a breach of planning control is acceptable in planning terms and the property owner or occupier remedies the breach voluntarily.

 Enforcement action should be proportionate to the breach of planning control, so we may also decide not to take formal action when: